escsun/react-google-book/README.md

 ## Usage
 `yarn start`
-* Start the app with HMR
+* Start the app
 * The app will be served at `http://localhost:3000`

 ## Building for production
 `yarn build`
-* Building the app without HMR
+* Building the app